The state of New Mexico provides several veteran benefits. This page explains those benefits.

 New Mexico State Veterans Cemetery

-The New Mexico state veterans cemetery in Ft.
-Stanton is open to honorably discharged veterans and their spouses.
+The state of New Mexico operates three state veterans cemeteries in Angel Fire, Ft.
+Stanton and Gallup.
+They are open to honorably discharged veterans and their spouses.

 Visit the New Mexico Department of Veterans Services website for more information on any of these programs.